Nephrotic Syndrome Overview

 Contact your provider if:

-- You or your child develops symptoms of nephrotic syndrome, including swelling in face, belly, or arms and legs, or skin sores
+- You or your child develops symptoms of nephrotic syndrome, including swelling in the face, belly, or arms and legs, or skin sores

 - You or your child are being treated for nephrotic syndrome, but symptoms don't improve